Some evidence is spoken aloud in court, and some evidence is presented in writing. Written evidence is called an

 Here are some tips to help you write an affidavit to prove your case.

 Stay calm and fair

 - Instead of: She was drinking before she arrived at the house.

-- Instead of: I was shocked to discover her new boyfriend had stayed overnight.
-She seems to love dating more than her child.
+- Instead of: I was shocked to discover his new boyfriend had stayed overnight.
+He seems to love dating more than his child.